 Graham was appointed to the board in September 2014 and is Chair of the Corporation.
 He is also member of the Employment and Personnel, Finance and Standards and Capital Project Committees.
 He is the Director of Finance and Performance at Bournemouth University where he is responsible for the financial management and financial performance of the university, providing strategic and operational direction to ensure the effective utilisation of financial resources.

 In addition, he has overall responsibility for procurement.
 Graham is a graduate of Manchester University; a Fellow Chartered Accountant with the Institute of Chartered Accountants in England and Wales and has a postgraduate qualification in education from Huddersfield University.

-Jane was appointed to the Board in March 2010 and is a Member of the Employment and Personnel Committee and Remuneration Committee.
+Jane was appointed to the Board in March 2010 and is a Vice Chair of the Board.
+Jane is also a member of the Employment and Personnel Committee and Remuneration Committee.
 Jane is Human Resources Manager (Policy and Strategy) at West Berkshire Council.
 She was previously HR Adviser, Education and Schools at Southampton City Council and has held various HR roles at Hampshire County Council and Surrey County Council.

 Jane is also a chartered member of CIPD.
 She has a BSc degree in Psychology at the University of Bristol and a Diploma in Personnel Management at Portsmouth Polytechnic.
 Jane’s son and daughter were students at the College.

 A member of the board since 2000, he is also a member of the Remuneration, Governance and Search, Employment and Personnel, Finance and Standards and Capital Project Committees.
 He became Chief Executive of the New Forest District Council in April 2000 and retired from this post in October 2015.